opencog/lg-atomese/README.md

 To build and run the unit tests, from the `./build` directory enter (after building opencog as above):
 ```
-    make test
+    make check
 ```

-At this time, there are no unit tests.

 Examples
 --------
 See the [`examples`](./examples) directory for examples of how to use this Atomese API to Link Grammar.
+There are three basic functions
+provided:
+* Parsing sentences to get links (bonds), disjuncts and sections.
+* Looking up words in a dictionary to get disjunt choices.
+* Analyzing connectors, expanding them into types and subtypes.

+---